 If you need a playground accident lawyer in California, call 888-292-8888 or submit our online contact form.
-Our compassionate staff at Rizio Liberty Lipinsky is ready to help you obtain compensation for your child and your family.
+Our compassionate staff at Rizio Lipinsky is ready to help you obtain compensation for your child and your family.
 Schedule your free consultation today.

 - This article should only be used for informational purposes.
 It does not constitute legal advice, and it does not create an attorney-client relationship with anyone.
 If you need legal advice, please consult an attorney in your community.